Pool Leak Detection

 What is the bucket test and how does it work?

 Fill a bucket and place it on a pool step.
 If the pool’s water level drops faster than the water inside the bucket after 48 hours, you may have a leak.
-For an easy-to-follow YouTube video on how to perform this test, click here.
+For an easy-to-follow guide on how to perform the test, click here.

 What is the dye test and how does it work?